 - Whatever question or concern or hurt happens to be on your heart, address it simply to whatever presence seems to be there, whether you recognize the presence or not, whether it seems like anything or not.

-- Know that when you recognize the presence of God, this is how our limited perception experiences God recognizing and calling you.
+- Know that when you recognize the presence of God, this is how we, in our limited perception, experience God recognizing and calling to us.
 So like many aspects of prayer--and indeed, prayer itself--things feel like our action and our perception when in fact they are the action of the Holy Spirit praying within us.
 This is a sort of optical illusion of the interior vision that happens because of our being limited to time and space.

-- Further, even if it seems as if God flees from us in prayer, he is not fleeing in order to rid of us, but as a way of drawing us, seducing us even, deeper into the mystery, to begin again with an even more profound gaze into the empty tomb.
+- Further, even if it seems as if God flees from us in prayer, he is not fleeing in order to be rid of us, but as a way of drawing us, seducing us even, deeper into the mystery, that we may begin again with an even more profound gaze into the empty tomb.

 - The fruit of prayer is witness to and announcement of the Resurrection, that the world may know that the new creation has begun to arrive.